macicchino/Food_Insecurity/README.md

 ## Objective
-From the above data set the team will look at agriculture, general grocery access, and the restaurant industry as it relates to food insecurity.
-With this data, the group hopes to draw comparisons and craft conclusions about how physical access to food influences food insecurity.
+Using this dataset the team will analyze agriculture, general grocery access, and the restaurant industry as it relates to food insecurity.
+The group hopes to draw comparisons and craft conclusions about how physical access to food influences food insecurity.
 A model will also be created that predicts possible changes in food insecurity based on the original data.

 ### Questions
 How does physical access to food through restaurants and grocery stores impact food insecurity?